-A classic rehab exercise, the terminal knee extension serves as a great low impact quad activator.
-It can get blood flowing to the knee and quad to prepare your lower body for training.
+A classic rehab exercise, the terminal knee extension serves as a great low-impact quad activator.
+It can get the blood flowing to the knee and quad to prepare your lower body for training.

 Take an exercise band and loop it around a sturdy base.
 Step into the band with one leg and place it just above the top of the knee.

 Walkout and get some tension in the band.
 From there bend and extend the knee, really focusing on straightening the knee completely and contracting the quad as hard as you can.

 Perform for 25 reps on each side and get ready to feel the blood rush to that area.

 What knee injuries are most difficult to prevent?

 Knee injuries such as fractures, dislocations, and ligament tears are the hardest to prevent.
 This is because most of these occur from one-off acute trauma incidents.

 This, opposed to conditions such as osteoarthritis, are the hardest to prepare for.
 Arthritis, meniscus tears, and tendonitis are injuries that occur from repeated motion over time and you can take precautions to avoid them.

 How do you prevent knee injuries in golf?